Telecom NZ’s website sells the Nokia Lumia 1020 as a business phone on its website. You’ll even find the bright yellow model listed under business.

 Nokia’s Lumia range might not be as popular as the iPhone.
 Windows Phone 8 doesn’t have the broad appeal that Android has.
 And there are not as many mainstream apps to choose from.
 But in a business context much of this doesn’t matter, the phone and its operating system both have a strong business pedigree and are unlikely to disappoint when it comes to productivity.

 The phone is relatively secure and comes with apps closely tied to Microsoft Office, Outlook and Microsoft’s SkyDrive cloud service.
-If you work for an organisation that uses Microsoft products, Windows Phone 8 will slot right in to everything with a minimum of fuss.
+If you work for an organisation that uses Microsoft products, Windows Phone 8 will slot into your technology with a minimum of fuss.

 Other business advantages